lanericharddavis/student-workbook/src/reflections/wk8/day1.md

 # An Honest Guide to Building a Powerful Developer Portfolio

 ## What function does a developer Portfolio provide?
+A portfolio is the best way to showcase your skills with real world applications.
+Each portfolio piece provides unique answers to interview questions and give the potential employer a solid understanding of your skill level and understanding of a particular topic.
 ## What makes a Developer Portfolio effective?
+Quality and passion.
+The quality portion is a given, you should strive to be creating the best code of your ability.
+If a new skill is acquired, update your previous works and make them better!
+Passion can be seen in two ways; one, that your applications resignate with you and you are truely passionate about the product and what service it provides to your audience, and two, that your passion towards reaching a desired goal is shown through your work.
+Maybe the project you're working on isn't your cup of tea, but why not make it the best cup of tea anyone has tasted.
 ## What projects do you have that you would include in your Portfolio?
 Why?
+This would depend on type of employment I would be searching out.
+If my end goal is to land a full stack developer job, then showcasing the full stack applications would be a no brainer.
+Ones that I have under my belt so far are: Kanban, the organizational application which was built during my first pair programming effort.
+BugLog: the log book for tracking open and closed descrepancy reports.
+Lending Post: an adventure item peer to peer lending/borrowing application which was built during my first colaboration with a team.